Click here to learn more.

 Sally Anne Thompson, Animal Photography

 Trick training is a breeze with the Shetland Sheepdog, whose gentle disposition, athleticism and keen intelligence make her a dog who loves to show off.
-The the AKC has recognized the Sheltie for 101 years, and she is the country's nineteenth most popular dog.
-But she’s never won Best in Show.
+The AKC has recognized the Sheltie for 102 years, and she is the country's 21st most popular dog.
+But she has never won Best in Show.

 Like this article?
 Have a point of view to share?
 Let us know!

 Thank you for subscribing to Petwire.
 Look for the latest newsletter each Wednesday.

 Remote cameras captured images of a